TrendingTechnology/baldr/README.md

 A try to write my presentations for school in HTML5, CSS3 and Javascript using [Electron](https://electron.atom.io/).

+This repository contains some evaluation and development code.

 ## About the name `baldr`

 (Baldr)[https://en.wikipedia.org/wiki/Baldr] is the name of a nordic